Ringa Tohu Papa

 - can pass a pre-employment drugs test.

-A heavy vehicle licence (Class 2 to 4) for driving roadmarking trucks is an advantage.
+A heavy vehicle licence (Class 2 to 4) for driving roadmarking trucks, and holding a dangerous goods endorsement (D) are useful.

-Roadmarkers gain skills on the job and may train for these certificates:
+Roadmarkers gain skills on the job and may train for New Zealand Certificates in Roadmarking Assistant (Levels 2, 3 and 4)

-You can apply for Civil Trade Certification if you have either:
+You can apply for Civil Trades Certification, which leads to registration as a certified tradesperson, if you have either:

 - an approved Level 4 qualification and 8,000 hours (around four years) of practical experience